MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/directquery-mode-ssas-tabular.md

 ms.author: owend
 ms.reviewer: owend
 author: minewiskan
-manager: kfile
 ---
-# DirectQuery mode
+# DirectQuery mode in tabular models

 [!INCLUDE[ssas-appliesto-sqlas-aas](../../includes/ssas-appliesto-sqlas-aas.md)]

   This article describes *DirectQuery mode* for Analysis Services tabular models at the 1200 and higher compatibility levels .
-DirectQuery mode can be turned on for models you're designing in SSDT, or for tabular models that have already been deployed, you can change to DirectQuery mode in SSMS.
+DirectQuery mode can be turned on for models you're designing in Visual Studio, or for tabular models that have already been deployed, you can change to DirectQuery mode in SSMS.
 Before choosing DirectQuery mode, it's important to understand both the benefits and restrictions.

 ##  <a name="bkmk_Benefits"></a> Benefits

  By default, tabular models use an in-memory cache to store and query data.
 When tabular models query data residing in-memory, even complex queries can be incredibly fast.
 However, there are some limitations to using cached data.
 Namely, large data sets can exceed available memory, and data freshness requirements can be difficult if not impossible to achieve on a regular processing schedule.

  DirectQuery overcomes these limitations while also leveraging RDBMS features making query execution more efficient.
 With DirectQuery: